 You can check many things, such as site accessibility, several indexed pages, and your indexing rate for that keyword.
 You can also see which competitors are ranking for the same keyword.

-Using Google Search Console for Traffic
+Using GSC for Traffic

 Google has made it easier to track the performance of your site.